 In addition to finding the right inventory control method, a manufacturer also must seek out a software solution that offers all the inventory management functionality needed to achieve these objectives.
 Failing to implement the right method and the right software may leave your company vulnerable to the following issues:

-- Out-of-demand Stock – Maintaining inventory for which there is little or no demand eats up valuable storage space, creates unnecessary carry costs and eventually becomes a liability on the balance sheet.
+- Out-of-demand Stock – Maintaining inventory for which it is little or no demand eats up valuable storage space, creates unnecessary carry costs and eventually becomes a liability on the balance sheet.

 - Stockouts – These can be harmful events in terms of earning customer confidence and retaining customer loyalty.
 You want to make sure that your software and your inventory control method ensure that you have sufficient stock to meet customer demand at all times.